tinoryj/FeatureSpy/README.md

 ### Usage

-You can test the prototype in a single machine, and connect the key server, cloud, and client instances via the local loopback interface in `bin` directory.
+You can test the prototype in a single machine and connect the key server, cloud, and client instances via the local loopback interface in `bin` directory.
 Since the key enclave needs to be attested by the cloud before usage, you need to start the cloud (`server-sgx`) first, then start the key server (`keymanager-sgx`), and wait for the message `KeyServerMain : key server remote attestation done, start to provide service` that indicates a successful attestation. **Currently, we have provided a set of Intel EPID-based remote attestation subscription keys for testing in `./Prototype/config.json`**

 ```shell
 cd Prototype/